stripe/veneur/README.md

 ## Approximate Sets

-Veneur uses [Bloom filters](https://github.com/willf/bloom) for approximate unique sets.
-Configured via `set_size` and `set_accuracy` discussed above an approximate unique count is generated at each flush.
+Veneur uses [HyperLogLogs](https://github.com/clarkduvall/hyperloglog) for approximate unique sets.
+These are a very efficient unique counter with fixed memory consumption.

 ## Lack of Host Tags